 Me and Mary left for Nairobi, Kenya that January with intention to cross the African continent, south to north, Kenya to Morocco over 4 months camping out of a truck, through 11 countries....The East African game parks are awesome, I got mugged on the outskirts of Nairobi by a dozen or so very desperate people and very hungry I am sure...they took everything I had, money, socks, shoes and the shirt of my back but they were nice enough to leave me my pants.
 Burundi was a beautiful country despite the genocide history....We got mobbed in Zaire when we got stuck in the mud ...that was a very scary time.
 Bangui and the Central African Republic was also a dangerous place but by then we were seasoned travelers and did alright.
 Another truck we passed going south and doing our itinerary in reverse were not so lucky and had to bury one of their passengers off the side of the road when they had became sick and died.
 Our truck broke down in Niamey, Niger and that was a blessing....I too became violently ill there and considered flying out but was not able to sit up for a flight.
 While the truck was being worked on we were able to find a French doctor who did not speak English, nor us French but he was still able to diagnose malaria.
 The treatment of harsh drugs did the trick and I got well enough where we could proceed to Cameroon and Nigeria....we were here when the 1st Gulf War was well under way and decided to forgo the Sahara crossing.....there were reports of reprisals against tourists and non Moslems in Algeria....so redirected to Mali.....one fantastic and beautiful country....finally 4 months later we finished our trip in Senegal, completely utterly exhausted...we stayed on the beach in a small French resort for a week then drove to the Gambia for a flight to London.
 It will be a trip I will never forget. except for a few miscreants, the Africans and people of the Sahel are some of the friendliest I have ever met.
 And I am way sad to see the deterioration that has happened over there today.

-Well...there you have it....I left a lot out...other journeys...some 44 countries last I counted, we ended up going back to Africa, to Morocco, Europe more times than I can remember, Central America, Cuba, Vietnam, Cambodia.
-Traveling is a bug that gets under your skin....And surveying compliments that quite nicely.
+Well...there you have it....I left a lot out...other journeys...some 44 countries last I counted, we ended up going back to Africa, to Morocco and Southern Africa, Europe more times than I can remember, Central America, Cuba, Vietnam, Cambodia.
+Traveling is a bug that gets under your skin....And seasonal surveying works with that.

 Barge Life on the Tanana River.
 Native allotment surveys.